-To make use of this dormitory, the occupants had to comply with the condition to pray for their souls as testified by an inscription in old French still visible on the façade today:
+To make use of this dormitory, the occupants had to comply with the condition to pray for their souls.
+This is testified by an inscription in old French still visible on the façade today:

 “Nous homes et femes laboureurs demourans ou porche de ceste maison qui fut faite en l’an de grâce mil quatre cens et sept somes tenus chascun en droit soy dire tous les jours une paternostre et un ave maria en priant Dieu que sa grâce face pardon aus povres pescheurs trespasses Amen.”